Grand Palais: Construction and early years

 The decision to hold the Universal Exposition of 1900 in Paris revealed deep divisions within the French Republic.
 Critics viewed the project as an economic drain that pulled resources away from provincial governments and questioned the benefit that it would bring to the French economy as a whole.
 These concerns extended to the planning and construction of the Grand Palais.

 Unlike plans for the Trocadéro or the Garnier opera house, only French architects were considered for the project.
 The final decision was announced on 22 April 1896, with a contract awarded to four people, each with a distinct area of responsibility: Henri Deglane, Albert Louvet, Albert Thomas and Charles Girault.

 The grand opening was held on 1 May 1900.
 From the very beginning the palace was the site of different kinds of shows in addition to the intended art exhibitions.
 These included a riding competition that took place annually from 1901 to 1957, but were mainly dedicated to innovation and modernity: the automobile, aviation, household appliances, and so on.
 The golden age of the art exhibitions as such lasted for some thirty years, while the last took place in 1947.
 The first major Henri Matisse retrospective after his death was held at the Grand Palais.

-The main space, almost 240 m long, was constructed with an iron, steel and glass barrel-vaulted roof, making it the last of the large transparent structures inspired by London's Crystal Palace that were necessary for large gatherings of people before the age of electricity.
+The principal space extends for nearly 240 m.
+The nave itself measures approximately 200 m in length and 50 m in width, increasing to 100 m between the main entrance and the rear wall of the paddock.
+The roof rises 35 m above the floor beneath the main framework and 45 m beneath the central cupola, while the campanile reaches a height of approximately 60 m.
+The nave covers 13500 m2 and its glazed roof has a surface area of approximately 14000 m2.
+The nave was constructed with an iron, steel and glass barrel-vaulted roof, making it one of the last major transparent structures inspired by London's Crystal Palace, built to accommodate large gatherings before widespread electric lighting.
 The main space was originally connected to the other parts of the palace along an east–west axis by a grand staircase in a style combining Classical and Art Nouveau, but the interior layout has since been somewhat modified.